Chehalis Recreation Park and Penny Playground

 Stan Hedwall is the largest park in Chehalis.
 Located on the banks of the Newaukum River, the flood-prone park is closed during Chehalis’s wettest months.
 In the spring, however, this 200-acre recreational destination is flooded by athletes, hikers, campers, river rafters, and more.
 One side of the park features woodland trails (currently closed for restoration), river access, and a 29-space RV park.
 In April, the organic waste disposal site opens on weekends.
 The rest of the park consists of baseball and soccer fields, pavilions, meadows, covered picnic shelters, and two small playgrounds.
 A horseshoe pit and volleyball net wait between the large picnic shelter and RV park.
 Stan Hedwall hosts countless recreational programs, leagues, and even local music festivals.
 This Chehalis park is worth visiting regularly to experience all its rec options and events.

 In the Historic Westside District of Chehalis, there’s a shady park conveniently located within walking distance from downtown.
 Westside Park offers a playground, two basketball courts, picnic tables, and a small grassy field to soak up the sunshine.
 The park is next in line for an update following Penny Playground’s mass renovation and Friends of the Westside Park are actively working on it.
-Supporters can stop by during the Seattle to Portland bike ride in July to support their fundraiser.

 This three-acre park was donated by the Millett Family in 1898.
 Its former baseball field hosted the Chehalis semi-pro team for almost 40 years, then the Babe Ruth program for 22.
 While floods have sadly reclaimed the field and damaged a piece of playground equipment, visitors can still use the basketball court and playground when they are dry and restored.